turingschool/gear-up/social_justice_terrorism.markdown

 Let's spend about 15 minutes writing on these topics:

 * What do you most agree with in the essay?
 * When the topic of diversity is discussed, do you feel included?
 Uplifted?
 Brow-beaten?
-Why?
+How can we discuss important topics like this without people feeling alienated?
 * There are many assertions about gender and gender equity in the piece.
 Obviously, by the numbers, Turing is gender-inequal.
 Do you notice that on a frequent basis?
 Do you think it has an impact on our culture?
 How?
 * When, at Turing or in life, do you feel the most unwelcome because of your identity?
 * Victimhood is a deep rut to fall into.
 What do you do when you feel yourself slipping into that thinking?
 What/who pulls you out?